laravel/docs/artisan.md

         ]);
     });

+#### Passing Boolean Values

-If you need to specify the value of an option that does not accept string values, such as the `--force` flag on the `migrate:refresh` command, you may pass `true` or `false`:
+If you need to specify the value of an option that does not accept string values, such as the `--force` flag on the `migrate:refresh` command, you should pass `true` or `false`:

     $exitCode = Artisan::call('migrate:refresh', [
         '--force' => true,